ssonkiya/ssonkiya.github.io/_posts/2018-2-08-12-Guidelines-for-AB-Testing.md

 And yet sometimes I would spend a majority of my time working on experiments, even though I tried to never be working on more than 3 or 4 at once.
 How could that take so long when so much was already done for me?
 The concept of A/B Testing seems pretty simple.
 A classic example is you change the color of a button and measuring if the click-rate changes.
 Assuming your assignment of visitors and data collection is working, all you need to do is run a proportion test, right?
 And if you already have the proportion test calculated, why is a data scientist even needed?
 Maybe you need one if you want to do some fancy techniques like multi-armed bandits, but how can classic, frequentist A/B Testing be a challenge?

-Unfortunately, ["generating numbers is easy; generating numbers you should trust is hard!"](http://notes.stephenholiday.com/Five-Puzzling-Outcomes.pdf).
-There's many ways A/B Testing can go wrong, but most of them won't cause a bug.
-They'll just give you a false sense of confidence in the impact of your changes and mean you won't see benefit to your business.
-Exacerbated because people think it's so simple.
+Unfortunately, while ["generating numbers is easy, generating numbers you should trust is hard."](http://notes.stephenholiday.com/Five-Puzzling-Outcomes.pdf) And in those many ways A/B Testing can go wrong, a lot of the time you may not even realize there's a problem.
+You'll be getting numbers and results that seem plausible (and often more positive)

+This post outlines some recommended best practices for A/B Testing.
+I've found that a lot of analysts and data scientists struggle with A/B testing, especially those not trained heavily in statistics or who are trying to start their company's A/B testing system.
+While A/B testing isn't simple, these 12 guidelines will help you guard against some common mistakes and set you up for success.

 ### 12 Guidelines for A/B Testing